-Possible Verizon Nokia Lumia 1520 variant leaks out along with details on the Huawei Ascend W3Alex Wagner - Deputy Managing Editor, News Desk
+Possible Verizon Nokia Lumia 1520 variant leaks out along with details on the Huawei Ascend W3Alex Wagner - Editorial Director of News and Content

 Windows Phone fans, you may want to fire up your music player of choice and queue up Ice Cube's "It Was a Good Day," because your day is about to get quite a bit better.
 Details on two new Windows Phone handsets have recently leaked out, including a big phone from Nokia and an aluminum device from Huawei.

 First, the device you see above.
 Sina Weibo user Houdabao, who's been responsible for accurate Verizon leaks in the past, has posted a photo of a white Nokia Windows Phone with Verizon branding.
 Described as a "big, big" Windows Phone, it's possible that we're looking at a Verizon version of Nokia's upcoming Lumia 1520 phone/tablet hybrid.

 The mystery phone features Nokia and Verizon 4G LTE tattoos on its backside as well as some camera branding that says "PureView ZEISS 20MP."
 A recent tweet from @evleaks claimed that the Lumia 1520 sports a 20-megapixel camera, and so the presence of a 20-megapixel shooter on this Verizon unit seemingly supports the theory that it's a 1520 variant.

 The backside of this Verizon-bound device looks a tad different than the Lumia 1520 that leaked out earlier this month, but it's possible that ol' VZW may have requested a few special alterations to make its model unique.
 There's a new cutout in the corner, possibly for a speaker, and this device's camera housing isn't bulging out of its rear like other Lumia 1520 models that we've seen.
 The camera flash has also been moved to the side of the shooter rather than resting above it.